natworkeffects/natworkeffects.com/content/about/index.en.md

 - 🔭 Research and explore the latest data engineering and machine learning design patterns.
 - 📝 Write about Data and AI systems to share knowledge with the fellow community of data nerds.
-- 🎦 Create video explainers about Data and AI tech on my [YouTube Channel](https://www.youtube.com/channel/UC20uWyMd7SaHw-VLl1UgFbQ)
+- 🎦 [Create video explainers](https://www.youtube.com/channel/UC20uWyMd7SaHw-VLl1UgFbQ) about Data and AI tech.

 ___
 As for work experience, I have played different roles on a data team ranging from data analyst, data engineer, platform infrastructure, and DevOps engineer.
 You can connect with me on [LinkedIn](https://www.linkedin.com/in/nathancheng-data).